D Locrian scale

 Practice tips

-D Locrian appears throughout locrian is rare as a tonal centre because of its diminished tonic, but it is essential for understanding modal theory and shows up in metal and avant-garde jazz.
+D Locrian appears throughout locrian is rare as a tonal centre because of that diminished tonic, but you need to know it for modal theory. shows up in metal and avant-garde jazz.
 Listening to music in this scale and transcribing short phrases is the fastest way to absorb its sound.

 Scales related to D Locrian